edvlucas/angular-e2e-coverage/readme.md

 5. Mapcov.js is used to translate the js file locations to ts file locations using the map files generated during the angular application compilation (ng build)
 6. Lcov's genhtml command is used to create an html report based on the remapped lcov file

+## To be improved

+* Nyc should be able to use the source map files out-of the box, but I could not get it working.
+In the meanwhile,  the mapcov.js solution above is a workaround.
+* Mapcov.js needs a list of all the available source-map files.
+This step can be automated and the list fetched dynamically from the dist folder.